Game 2 Box Score

 Four Wildcat pitchers shared 10 innings of action, striking out 21 of 35 possible batters.
 Combined, they allowed a miserly five hits and no walks.

-Linfield sluggers Staci Doucette, Karleigh Prestianni (Sr., Grants Pass, Ore.) and Haylie Watson (Jr., Puyallup, Wash.) took turns clearing the outfield fence and the Wildcats jumped on UPS for six extra-base hits and nine stolen bases.
+Linfield sluggers Staci Doucette, Karleigh Prestianni and Haylie Watson (Sr., Puyallup, Wash.) took turns clearing the outfield fence and the Wildcats jumped on UPS for six extra-base hits and nine stolen bases.

 The top-ranked Wildcats improved to 12-0 for the season, 10-0 in the NWC.
 Puget Sound dipped to 2-8 both overall and in conference play.